Find Affordable College Courses

 $52,895 Average Tuition & Fees

-A rank of #2 on this year’s list means Rice University is a great value for operations research students.
-Rice is a moderately-sized private not-for-profit school located in the large city of Houston.
+The excellent programs at Rice University helped the school earn the #2 place on this year’s ranking of the best operations research schools in Texas.
+Rice is a medium-sized private not-for-profit school located in the city of Houston.

 Rice undergraduate students pay an average of $52,895 in in-state tuition and fees each year.